AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-req/r-userdata.md

  </tr>
 </table>

 The contents of `catalog::UserData` are returned.
-When 'text' format is specified, all instances of `??` in `catalog::UserData`are replaced by line terminators, and a single line terminator (CR/LF) is appended to the end.
-If the URL path does not resolve to a valid catalog entry, the response consists only of a single line terminator.
+When 'text' format is specified, all instances of `??` in `catalog::UserData`are replaced by line terminators, and a single-line terminator (CR/LF) is appended to the end.
+If the URL path does not resolve to a valid catalog entry, the response consists only of a single-line terminator.
 Appropriate formatting is applied when 'xml' or 'json' format is requested.

 Other commands in the request string are ignored.